Probabilistic Inference in General Graphical Models through Sampling in

 probabilistic inference in Bayesian networks with converging arrows

-(“explaining away”) and with undirected loops, that occur in many real-world
+(explaining away) and with undirected loops, that occur in many

-tasks.
-Ubiquitous stochastic features of networks of spiking neurons, such as
+real-world tasks.
+Ubiquitous stochastic features of networks of spiking

-ingredients of the underlying computational organization.
-We demonstrate
+necessary ingredients of the underlying computational organization.
+We

-through computer simulations that this approach can be scaled up to neural
+demonstrate through computer simulations that this approach can be scaled up

-emulations of probabilistic inference in fairly large graphical models,
+to neural emulations of probabilistic inference in fairly large graphical

-yielding some of the most complex computations that have been carried out so
+models, yielding some of the most complex computations that have been carried

 Reference: D. Pecevski, L. Büsing, and W. Maass.